3dbeb41841bfbfcc24d55143816cf7f1/scope-and-context/context.md

 instructor.displayFoods();
 ```

-Using what we know about context, predict what the value of this will be on both
-lines where if is used.
+Using what we know about context, predict what the value of `this` will be on the lines where `this` is used.

 ### Answer

 In the first case, `this` behaves like we would expect, (it references
 `instructor` since it's inside a function attached to an `instructor`.

-In the second case, `this` is inside an anonymous function, so it refers to the
+In the second case, `this` is inside an anonymous function, so it refers to the global object.
-global object.

-Note that this issue frequently appears anytime we use a callback / anonymous
-function, such as:
+Note that this issue frequently appears anytime we use a callback / anonymous function, such as:

 * using `setTimeout()` or `setInterval()` to schedule callbacks
 * using `forEach()` or other iteration functions